MaxGuo11/hello-word/README.md

-Creating a branch is quick simple.
+Creating a new branch is quick AND simple.